Almost strict domination and anti-de Sitter 3-manifolds

-The algebraic and topological structure of the relative representation space depends on the isometry types of the peripheral curves.
-There are three types of isometries: the translation length of an isometry $\gamma\in G$ is and $\gamma$ is \begin{itemize} \item elliptic if $\ell(\gamma)=0$ and the infimum is attained, \item parabolic if $\ell(\gamma)=0$ and the infimum is not attained, and \item hyperbolic if $\ell(\gamma)>0$. \end{itemize} Elliptic isometries fix points inside $X$, parabolic isometries fix points on $\partial_\infty X$, and a hyperbolic isometry stabilizes a unique geodesic on which it acts by translation of length $\ell(\gamma)$.
+\begin{subsection}{Teichm{\"u}ller spaces} Firstly, we review isometries for Hadamard manifolds.
+The translation length of an isometry $\gamma\in G$ is and $\gamma$ is \begin{itemize} \item elliptic if $\ell(\gamma)=0$ and the infimum is attained, \item parabolic if $\ell(\gamma)=0$ and the infimum is not attained, and \item hyperbolic if $\ell(\gamma)>0$. \end{itemize} Elliptic isometries fix points inside $X$, parabolic isometries fix points on $\partial_\infty X$, and a hyperbolic isometry stabilizes a unique geodesic on which it acts by translation of length $\ell(\gamma)$.
 Around a peripheral $\zeta$, we say a representation $\rho$ has hyperbolic, parabolic, or elliptic mondromy if $\rho(\zeta)$ is hyperbolic, parabolic, or elliptic respectively.

-For relative representation spaces, connected components are distinguished using the relative Euler class, which is a boundeded relative cohomology class (see \cite{BIW}, \cite{Mo}).
-The relative Euler number is the evaluation against the fundamental relative class, which happens to agree with

-for any $f$ with a specific behaviour at the cusp (see \cite{KM}---$f^*$ of the K{\"a}hler form is necessarily in an $L^2$-De Rham class).
-Here, $\Theta(\rho)$ is the total rotation, which depends on the isometry types in $\mathbf{c}$---we omit the definition since it will be of no use to us, but we invite the reader to see \cite[Section 8]{BIW}.
-In the relative case, the volume need not be an integer, but the total rotation provides a correction term so that the relative Euler number is contained in $\mathbb{Z}\cap [\chi(\Sigma),-\chi(\Sigma)]$ \cite[Theorem 12]{BIW}.
-In analogy with the closed case, the relative Euler number also arises from the Euler class of a flat $\mathbb{RP}^1$-bundle over a closed surface that is specified by $\rho$, constructed with special trivializations near the peripheral curves.